 Some individuals choose to represent themselves, especially in uncomplicated divorces.
 This option might save on attorney fees but has some major risks.
 Navigating legal paperwork and court proceedings without expertise can lead to mistakes and unforeseen complications.

-Moreover, an experienced attorney can streamline the process, potentially reducing overall costs.
+Moreover, an experienced attorney can streamline the process, potentially reducing costs.
 They can advise on negotiations, legal strategies, and other critical aspects of the divorce.

 Low-Cost Divorce

-A low-cost divorce, often seen in amicable separations without children or significant assets, can vary from a few hundred to a couple of thousand dollars.
+A low-cost divorce, often seen in amicable separations without children or significant assets, can vary from a few hundred to a couple thousand dollars.
 This scenario often involves an uncontested divorce without children.

 Average Cost of Divorce